“Japanese Law” for the Biosafety

 *Act on the Conservation and Sustainable Use of Biological Diversity through Regulations on the Use of LMOs.

-The Cartagena Act separates uses into two types and uses different approaches for evaluating each type.
+The Cartagena Act separates uses into two types and uses different approaches

 For the remainder, the act provides the systems which examine import of non-approved LMOs, and the ways to provide the information to partners in exports.